ufs-community/ufs-srweather-app/docs/UsersGuide/source/Glossary.rst

    CCPP
       The `Common Community Physics Package <https://dtcenter.org/community-code/common-community-physics-package-ccpp>`_ is a forecast-model agnostic, vetted collection of codes containing atmospheric physical parameterizations and suites of parameterizations for use in Numerical Weather Prediction (NWP) along with a framework that connects the physics to the host forecast model.

+   chgres_cube
+       The preprocessing software used to create initial and boundary condition files to “coldstart” the forecast model.

    Component
       A software element that has a clear function and interface.
 In Earth system models, components are often single portions of the Earth system (e.g. atmosphere, ocean, or land surface) that are assembled to form a whole.